benjamincrozat/legacy-blog/posts/17-php-is-dead.md

 **The most used CMS in 2022 is WordPress.**

-In 2022, the content management system (CMS) demand is exploding.
-Businesses always need to reach new customers through SEO, and you need a good system in order to write all this content.
-This is a trend that will likely never fade.
+Demand for content management systems (CMS) is exploding.
+Businesses always need to reach new customers through SEO, and a good CMS is mandatory to write all this content.
+This trend will likely never fade.

 I'm not surprised that WordPress is so popular.
-It's an always-evolving CMS, it has a lot of excellent themes and plugins to help you reach your goals.
+It's an always-evolving CMS and it has a lot of excellent themes and plugins to help you reach your goals.

 Also, if you ever want to switch away from WordPress, most alternatives offer tools to import every post you already wrote.
-That means WordPress is a safe choice.
+That means WordPress is a safe choice to begin with.

 | CMS            | Market share in October 2022 |
 | -------------- | ---------------------------- |